craftingweb/VitaliPri/README.md

 - 🔭 I’m currently working on Capstone Project
 - 🌱 I’m currently learning Sequalize
-- 👯 I’m looking to collaborate on Front End Development
+- 👯 I’m looking to collaborate on Open Source Project
 - 🤔 I’m looking for help with Back End
 - 💬 Ask me about HTML & CSS
 - 📫 How to reach me: vitaliy.prymak@cix.csi.cuny.edu